Google Bigtable. This article gives an overview of Bigtable the Google solution for storing data.

 The key can get generated by the database or by the application.

-For example in the Google Webtable (for Google search) the reverse URL is used as the row key, the column used for different attributes of the webpage and the timestamp indicates from then the data is.
+For example in the Google Webtable (for Google search) the reverse URL is used as the row key, the column used for different attributes of the webpage and the timestamp indicates from when the data is.
 The data this key points to is some content from the webpage.

 Bigtable is build upon the Google File System and stored in an immutable datastructure called SSTable.
 The application can define how many entries based on the timestamp should be keep.
 Alternatively the application can also specify how long entries should be keep.
 Bigtable will clean-up the obsolete data by deleting the SSTables which only contains irrelevant data using a mark-and-sweep algorithm.